-Corporate Structure
+[D] Corporate Structure

-The following chart illustrates as of December 31, 1998, assuming the recent and proposed transactions and the proposed offerings described in this prospectus had been completed, (1) our organizational structure, including our principal subsidiaries, and (2) our consolidated debt obligations.
-See "Capitalization" and "The 1999 Transactions".
+The following chart illustrates, assuming the offerings and the proposed transactions described in this prospectus had been completed, (1) the organizational structure of the Company and its principal subsidiaries and (2) our consolidated debt obligations.
+See "Capitalization" and "The Proposed Transactions".